Chapter 1: The Big Picture

 Consequently, implementing cost-benefit analysis from the perspective of the public sector is complex.
 As any changes in policies, programs, or projects may have implications on a multitude of stakeholders relevant to a government decision-maker, it is important that these implications are assessed before a policy or project is approved.
 Particularly for government policy – we can ask clearly ‘What are the good and bad effects?’ when evaluating any policy or intervention a government may intend to implement (Sunstein, 2018).
 Cost-benefit analysis allows decision-makers to move away from political decision-making into a formalised framework that effectively identifies a good decision from a bad decision.

 Additionally, CBA has become an established tool used by governments for making social and economic decisions.
 It provides a framework that allows governments to effectively allocate their scarce resources.
-It also provides a clear process for prioritization of programs and a transparent framework for consistent decision-making.
+CBA also outlines a clear process for prioritization of programs and a transparent framework for consistent decision-making.

 Key Concept – Scarcity

 The economic problem of scarcity involves unlimited wants and limited resources.
 When faced with limited resources, choices need to be made.
 When making choices we face trade-offs.
 These trade-offs are referred to as opportunity costs.